 The Fund supports innovative solutions to bear conservation dilemmas that involve local communities as well as national or regional governments, recognising that conservation is most successful where human communities can experience benefits from conservation efforts.
 Successful conservation efforts for bears often result in the creation of parks, preserves and wildlife corridors.The BCF is administered by our colleagues at the International Association for Bear Research and Management (IBA).
 The IBA is USA based non-profit tax-exempt organization open to professional biologists, wildlife managers and others dedicated to the conservation of all bear species.
 The organization has 550+ members from over 60 countries.
 It supports the scientific management of bears through research and distribution of information.
 Our Director, David Meanwell, is a member of the IBA as are some of our present and past volunteers.

-In 2020 the Fund made grants for projects in Canada, Ecuador, India, Malaysia, Nepal, Southeast Asia, Spain and the USA totaling over $70,000.
-Click here to download the BCF’s 2020 Impact Report to read more about these projects.
+In 2021 the Fund made grants for projects in Bolivia, Greece, India, Pakistan, Peru and Ukraine totaling over $71,000.
+Click here to download the BCF’s 2021 Impact Report to read more about these projects.
+You can download the 2020 report from here.

 You can read more about the fund here and you can donate securely using the button below.